The City of Sydney has strict rules and procedures in place to prevent buildings catching fire.

 Every year the owner of a building or premises must provide the City and Fire and Rescue NSW with a statement certifying all fire-safety measures work properly.
 This statement must be assessed by qualified personnel and be displayed prominently.

-Once the annual statement is complete, lodge it with the City by email, post, fax or in person at a council office location, and to Fire and Rescue NSW.
-For details contact Fire and Rescue NSW or call 02 9742 7400.
+Once the annual statement is complete, lodge it with the City by email, post, fax or in person at a Neighbourhood Service Centre, and to Fire and Rescue NSW.
+For details, visit the Fire and Rescue NSW site.
 A blank copy of the annual fire statement can be downloaded below.
 There is no fee for lodging this statement.

 Supplementary fire safety statement